daltonmatos/kk2-firmware/Readme.txt

 - Roll and pitch gains are set from the Gimbal Settings screen.
 Values in the range of 500 to 600 are common.
 A negative value will reverse the servo direction.
 - Select gimbal mixing mode according to your gimbal type.
 'Diff' is used for SSG (Super Simple Gimbal) and 'None' is for normal gimbal with one servo for roll and one for pitch.
 - Offsets cannot be adjusted while navigating the KK2 menus.
 This can only be done during flight and at the SAFE screen.
-- Most Mixer Editor values (e.g. Offset) for M7 and M8 have no effect on the gimbal, but output type and rate will.
+- Most Mixer Editor values (e.g. Offset) for M7 and M8 have no effect on the gimbal, but the Type and Rate parameters will.
 - To access this feature using a standard RX you will have to map the AUX input to either AUX2 (pitch) or AUX3 (roll).